g00nd0/airlineBookingApp/README.md

 ## Video Demo Link

-## Setup Instructions
+## Setup Instructions (Angular App)

 1. Clone this repo to your local machine and navigate to the root folder of this project
+2. cd into frontend npm install to install angular dependencies
+3. npm run server
+4. ng serve -o in a separate window

+## Setup Instructions (Protractor Tests)

+1. In a new terminal window, navigate to the root of this project
-2. In your terminal, type npm install to install all dependencies for the application 3.
+2. type npm install to install protractor dependencies
+3. cd into tests folder
+4. webdriver-manager update
+5. webdriver-manager start
+6. In a new terminal window, protractor conf.js, to run full test suite

 ## Functionalities